elaineo/FollowerFactory/README.md

 ```

 Edit `ff.py` for your account.
 Go to https://apps.twitter.com/ to get your API keys.
-Don't forget to fill in your screen name.
+Don't forget to fill in your screen name (or someone else's).

 ```
 CONSUMER_KEY = ''